Adult Literacy

 Human Intellect, Fitrah, and the Function of ʿAql in Theology

-• Humanity as Khalīfatullāh and Moral Responsibility
+• Humanity as Khalīfatullāh: moral responsibility and divine trust

 Module III